EdWordy/EdWordy/README.md

 - 👋 Hi, I’m @EdWordy
 - 👀 I’m interested in ...
-Art, Design, Programming (and more :D!)
+Art, Design, Programming, Economics
+- 🍴 I know a bit of: HTML, CSS, PHP, Java, FXML, C#, XML, and a bit more.
 - 🌱 I’m currently learning ...
-C++ and C#...
-Maybe Kotlin
+C++, C# and XAML, and C ...
+Maybe Kotlin later
 - 💞️ I’m looking to collaborate on ...
-De nada
+De nada for now
 - 📫 How to reach me ... taylorjordanedwards@gmail.com

 <!---